Pandaqi/Pandaqi-Blog/pandaqi-blog/content/news-and-updates/pandaqi-games-2024-update-iii/index.md

 I'm too busy making actual games _and_ plugging holes in the codebase running it :p So far, there's always been a list saying "but I _need_ this functionality for project A", which obviously takes precedence over "might be nice to have a prettier homepage"

 But this list is shrinking, especially once my system can do anything that PIXI.js can do.
-At some point, as I chip away at the mountain of tasks, thing will get done.
+At some point, as I chip away at the mountain of tasks, things will get done.

 Until the next update,